Top 5 Desalination Plant Projects in Singapore 2026

-Singapore over the years, has turned desalination into a lifeline to secure its water supply and overcome water scarcity problems in the future.
-Increased demand and growing population led to dependence on desalination plants to supply fresh drinking water to fulfill their water needs.
+Singapore, over the years, has turned desalination into a lifeline to secure its water supply and overcome water scarcity problems in the future.
+Increased demand and a growing population led to dependence on desalination plants to supply fresh drinking water to fulfill their water needs.

 Singapore’s Journey in the Desalination Industry

-Singapore has several water sources to fulfill the water demand of its people.
+Singapore has several water sources to meet the water demand of its people.
 However, with increased demand and a growing population, natural water sources became limited.
-Hence, this led to a shift to desalination plants that can help meet the increasing water demand.
+Hence, the situation led to a shift to desalination plants that can help meet the increasing water demand.

 With immense research and investments, Singapore built its first desalination plant on 13th September 2005 in Tuas.
-Since then, Singapore built four more desalination plants to secure its water needs for the future.
+Since then, Singapore has built four additional desalination plants to ensure its future water needs are met.
 Currently, Singapore has five desalination plants providing potable water for this island.
+PUB has initiated the feasibility studies for the sixth desalination plant.

 Top Desalination Plants in Singapore (Based on Project year)